yinglinglow/yinglinglow.github.io/blog/_posts/2018-02-13-GAN-walkthrough.md

 __Generator architecture__<br>
 Zooming into the Generator model (which produces the fake image) - specifically, the Generator takes in random numbers (say, an array of 100 points) as an input, and projects it to a 3D array.
 In between, transposed convolution (also known as fractionally strided convolutions/ deconvolution) is increasing the size of the image (e.g. from a 2x2 to a 4x4).
 The animations below show the different manners in which a smaller image (blue squares) can be formed up into a larger image (green).
 The final output is an image, e.g. a 56x56x3 array which gives a 56x56 RGB image (3 colour channels).

-<small>For those interested, Adit did a [fantastic writeup here](https://adeshpande3.github.io/adeshpande3.github.io/A-Beginner's-Guide-To-Understanding-Convolutional-Neural-Networks/) explaining in detail the workings of CNNs.</small>
+For those interested, Adit did a [fantastic writeup here](https://adeshpande3.github.io/adeshpande3.github.io/A-Beginner's-Guide-To-Understanding-Convolutional-Neural-Networks/) explaining in detail the workings of CNNs.

 <pre>